 “Korach was a clever fellow — what did he see to get involved in this folly?
 His mind’s eye fooled him.
 He saw by prophetic vision that a line of great men would descend from him, including the prophet Samuel, who was the equal of Moses and Aaron together.”
 (Midrash Tanchuma 5)

-While the Midrash appears to belittle Korach’s dispute as foolish, that argument that Korach put forth — “All of the congregation is holy, and God is in their midst” (Num.
+While the Midrash appears to belittle Korach’s dispute as foolish, the argument that Korach put forth — “All of the congregation is holy, and God is in their midst” (Num.
 16:3) — does not seem silly at all.
 Is not Korach simply restating what God told the entire nation, “You shall be holy, for I, the Lord your God, am holy” (Lev.
 19:2)?
 What was so wrong with his claim?
 Why did Moses insist that only Aaron and his descendants could serve as priests?

 Korach’s mistake is rooted in the dialectic between two distinct forms of divine providence: inclusion (kirvah), and selection (bechirah).
 During certain periods, the service of God was inclusive, available to all.
 At other times, God chose certain persons or places to bear a higher level of sanctity, in order to elevate the rest of the world through them.